Skip to main content

 Why is a stage not assigned in the Events report?

-• The pipeline was edited, and the stage related to the event was deleted.
+• The stage originally assigned to the event was deleted.

-• The job was not assigned to the event at all.
+• No job was assigned to the event.

 What is the difference between the “Time spent per stage” report and the “Time to reach per stage” report?